covidclinical/website/_plots/release-2020-04-09/demographics.md

     - vega/plot_demographics_demographics-by-country.json
 ---

-The plot on this page display the number of patients by sex and age group.
+The plot on this page displays the number of patients by sex and age group.

 Country can be selected using the drop down menu below the plot.